The University of Tasmania’s North West Simulated Learning Environments (SLE) are located at Burnie and Mersey campus'.

 All users of the SLE's are required to undertake an Orientation before teaching.
 It will be the responsibility of the clinical teacher to contact the SLE to arrange an Orientation.

-Please contact Melissa White of the Rural Clinical School on (03) 6430 4551 or at Melissa.White@utas.edu.au for any enquiries on booking or using the SLE's.
+Please contact SLE Staff at the Rural Clinical School on (03) 6430 4550 or alternatively via email at email@example.com for any enquiries on booking or using the SLE's and/or equipment.

 The term 'hirer' will include the applicants organisation.
 The University of Tasmania (UTAS) agrees to hire the Hirer the venue/s together with equipment in accordance with the Terms and Conditions of Hire of the Rural Clinical School (RCS) facilities and any attached additional documents.
 The Hirer agrees to be bound by these Terms & Conditions and by any additional conditions which the University may notify to the Hirer prior to the commencement of hire.